2010s in fashion: Mature styling

 Retail mannequin in 2018 dressed in 1970s-inspired plaid coat, button-front miniskirt, and cap.

 For most of the late 2010s, minimalism remained the prevailing force in mainstream women’s fashion.
 Everyday style emphasized neutral color palettes, structured silhouettes, and understated accessories.
 One of the most notable shifts of the period was the decline of the skinny jean silhouette, which had dominated the decade, in favor of straight-leg, cropped cuts, often styled with oversized outerwear and crisp button-downs.
 Footwear leaned toward white sneakers, block-heeled boots, or minimalist flats.

 A more “grown-up” aesthetic gained popularity among young professionals in Europe, North America, and Australasia.
 Linked to the prevailing normcore trend, this look favored trench coats, plaid skirts, tailored trousers, and low heels in soft hues such as camel, blush, and powder blue.
-Influencers like Victoria Beckham and Kate Middleton helped popularize this restrained, office-friendly style.
+Influencers like Victoria Beckham and Catherine Middleton helped popularize this restrained, office-friendly style.